jlatta23/FacadeDesign/README.md

 ## Realtime Rendering - ThreeJS

 ThreeJS is a Javascript library for using Physically Based Rendering experiences.
 This design tool provides an interactive 3D environment with realistic materials.

+By combining normal maps, AO maps, bump maps, with various lighting sources, we can achieve a realistic rendering of the manufacturer's facade material.
+The architect can zoom in, rotate, and pan around to see it from different angles.

 ![CoverPage](https://user-images.githubusercontent.com/90107864/214192717-2a647e37-1302-49d4-b9be-7f2e49eed6b8.jpg)